Asadkhangolandaz08/amazon-1-log/README.md

 Hi Sir, I made this project for demo.
-It took me 5 days to make this project and I have used HTML JavaScript in this project.
+It took me 5 days to make this project and I have used HTML CSs in this project.
 There were some errors in the beginning but later I solved them.
 This is the front page of Amazon.# amazon-1-log